achtenhagen/Glacier/README.md

-# Glacier
+# Glacier - Dec.
+26, 2015
 A tiny bookmark manager for Safari

 This project falls under the "No License" license as seen here: http://choosealicense.com/licenses

-Written by Maurice Achtenhagen on December 26, 2015
+Written by Maurice Achtenhagen

 maurice@achtenhagen.me